-As a child of immigrants who currently rents and resides in the Tenderloin, Bilal has dedicated his life to helping others with experience in both the public and private sectors.
-He is a trained neuroscientist from Stanford, former policy analyst in the Obama Administration, and founder of both startups and philanthropic organizations in San Francisco.
+As a child of immigrants and renter in the Tenderloin, Bilal has dedicated his life to helping others with experience in both the public and private sectors.
+He is a former policy analyst in the Obama Administration, founder of private and philanthropic organizations, and elected member of the San Francisco Democratic County Central Committee.

 Bilal’s parents, Aamer and Samira, immigrated to the San Francisco Bay Area from Pakistan in the early 1980’s.
 Their family, spanning three generations, started their new life living together in student housing, but would take regular trips to the Tenderloin to get a taste of home at their favorite restaurant Shalimar.
 Over time, his father transitioned from being a student to becoming a technology inventor, while his mother worked later as a librarian and a community organizer helping refugees settle in America.
 From humble beginnings, Bilal’s parents were able to build a pathway into the middle class and achieve the American dream.

 Bilal attended Stanford University, studying Biology and Economics, and pursuing multiple paths with the aim of creating a just and equitable society.
 In pursuit of economic justice he started a microlending non-profit, Gumball Capital, to give small loans to people across the world in an effort to combat poverty.
-At the same time, Bilal worked as a scientist at Stanford Medical School researching stem cell therapies to heal scars and burn victims.
+At the same time, Bilal worked as a scientist at Stanford conducting neuroscience research in the Sapolsky Lab.
 In 2009, Bilal was one of 100 students from across the world selected as a Gates Scholar to study for a Masters in Bioscience Enterprise at the University of Cambridge in England, writing his graduate thesis on Obamacare and healthcare reform.

 After graduating from Cambridge, Bilal worked in the Obama Administration in the Office of Innovation and Entrepreneurship as a Policy Analyst.
 In this role, he focused on small business policy research which was incorporated into the Jumpstart Our Business Startups (JOBS) Act, one of President Obama’s key legislative achievements, and focused on bridging the nation’s digital divide by working on policies to expand the country’s 4G infrastructure.
 During his tenure in the Obama administration, Bilal felt the pull to return home to the San Francisco Bay Area and help small businesses innovate and create good paying jobs to give people an equitable chance to build a life and thrive.